nautobot/nautobot/nautobot/docs/user-guide/administration/installation/nautobot.md

 Edit `$NAUTOBOT_ROOT/nautobot_config.py`, and head over to the documentation on [Required Settings](../configuration/required-settings.md) to tweak your required settings.
 At a minimum, you'll need to update the following settings:

 * [`ALLOWED_HOSTS`](../configuration/required-settings.md#allowed_hosts): You must set this value.
 This can be set to `["*"]` for a quick start, but this value is not suitable for production deployment.
-* [`DATABASES`](../configuration/required-settings.md#databases): Database connection parameters.
-If you installed your database server on the same system as Nautobot, you'll need to update the `USER` and `PASSWORD` fields here.
-If you are using MySQL, you'll also need to update the `ENGINE` field, changing the default database driver suffix from `django.db.backends.postgresql` to `django.db.backends.mysql`.
+* [`DATABASES`](../configuration/required-settings.md#databases): Database connection parameters, see below.
-* **Redis settings**: Redis configuration requires multiple settings, if different from the defaults.
-If you installed Redis on the same system as Nautobot, you do not need to change these settings.
+* [Redis settings](../configuration/required-settings.md#redis-settings): Redis configuration requires multiple settings, if different from the defaults.
+If you installed Redis on the same system as Nautobot, you most likely do not need to change these settings.

+=== "PostgreSQL"

+    - At a minimum, you'll need to update the `"USER"` and `"PASSWORD"` fields under `DATABASES`.

+=== "MySQL"

+    - At a minimum, you'll need to update the `"USER"` and `"PASSWORD"` fields under `DATABASES`.
+    - Additionally, since Nautobot's configuration defaults to assuming PostgreSQL, you must change the `"ENGINE"` setting from `django.db.backends.postgresql` to `django.db.backends.mysql`.
+    - If you want to enable support for Unicode text, including emojis, please make sure to add `"OPTIONS": {"charset": "utf8mb4"}`.
+Refer to the [configuration guide on MySQL Unicode settings](../configuration/required-settings.md#mysql-unicode-settings) for more information.

-!!! important
+!!! warning
     You absolutely must update your required settings in your `nautobot_config.py` or Nautobot will not work.

-!!! warning
-    If you are using MySQL as your database backend, you **must also update** the database `ENGINE` setting to `django.db.backends.mysql`.

 Save your changes to your `nautobot_config.py` and then proceed to the next step.

-## Optional Settings
+### Optional Settings

 All Python packages required by Nautobot will be installed automatically when running `pip3 install nautobot`.